 - The winning names will be announced via social media on August 1, 2020.

 - The winners will receive notification via email on August 1, 2020.

 - The person who submits a winning name will receive a $100 gift certificate toward a stay at Wildberry Lodge.

 - You must be at least 18 years old to participate.

 Winter, spring, summer or fall – Wildberry Lodge is an ideal location no matter the time of year.
 Spacious, well-appointed guest rooms with plush, comfy chairs and beds and luxurious private baths await.
 All rooms feature tranquil views of lush greenery and our spectacular mountains.
-Check out our specials, book online or call us at 828-683-2525 or reserve your stay online today!
+Call us at 828-683-2525 or reserve your stay online today!